 While not strictly for 11-plus maths, it deserves inclusion here because the Year 7 resources (created to teach at the Tiffin School) are highly relevant: most of the topics under the ‘Autumn 1’ to ‘Spring 2’ headings, in the link above, turn up at this level.

 Each subject area is covered through Powerpoint presentations, activities and printable worksheets.

 6. 11PlusGuide.com (Grammar & Independent)

 This is a very useful site with a wide range of advice for grammar and independent school entry.
-It offers guidance for each grammar school region, and it has more for the independent sector than many of the pages on this list.
-Its Top Ten 11 Plus Preparation Tips are all sound advice.
+It offers guidance for each grammar school 11-plus region, and it has more for the independent sector than many of the pages on this list.
+Its Top Ten 11-Plus Preparation Tips are all sound advice.

-7. The Haberdashers’ Aske’s Boys’ School (Habs’ Boys) (Independent)
+7. The Haberdashers’ Aske’s Boys’ School (Habs’ Boys) 11+ Maths Papers (Independent)

-The mathematics papers are the only readily available resource (apart from the later papers in my 11+ Maths pack!) which consistently, and with high quality, approach the level of, for example, the St Paul’s Girls 11+ maths exam.
+The mathematics papers are the only readily available resource (apart from in 11 Plus Lifeline and the later papers in my 11+ Maths pack) which consistently, and with high quality, approach the level of, for example, the St Paul’s Girls 11+ maths exam.

-Although Bond’s books are marketed for independent and grammar schools, they are more useful for grammars.
-Their comprehension papers don’t allow children to practise developed, analytical answers in the manner required by most independent schools, and the level of the maths is not very demanding.
+Although Bond’s books are marketed for independent and grammar school 11+, they are more useful for grammars.
+Their English comprehension papers don’t allow children to practise developed, analytical answers in the manner required by most independent schools, and the level of the maths is not very demanding.
 The answer materials tend to be very limited, lacking much explanation.

 Number 9 in my list used to be occupied by the North London Consortium schools.
 Sadly, because they are changing their exam style, they have taken down all their past papers!